 Dr. Lassiter has published several peer-reviewed articles in prestigious academic journals such as Cultural Diversity & Ethnic Minority Psychology, Psychology of Sexual Orientation and Gender Diversity and Journal of Acquired Immune Deficiency Syndromes.
 His work has been funded by several NIH grants and institutional awards.
 Dr. Lassiter’s scientific studies utilize online survey and community-based participatory research methodologies along with quantitative and qualitative data analysis.
 His studies query the relationships between spirituality and other resilience factors and the health outcomes of people who currently experience and have historically been subjected to societal oppression.
 He was also the founding Chair of the LGBT Rights Department at Hampton Institute: A Working Class Think Tank.
 He held the position from 2013 to 2015, contributing and editing essays that explored topics such as whiteness in psychology, homelessness among transgender people, and racism within LGBT communities.

 Aligned with his curiosity about spirit and love for expression, dance has been a method of achieving spiritual alignment and engaging in emotional communication since Dr. Lassiter’s early childhood.
 While his dance and choreographic work was initiated in the dance studio and on the concert stage, he now integrates it into his social scientific research.
 Dr. Lassiter is currently collecting movement data to understand the ways in which collective self-esteem is embodied and non-verbally expressed by Black LGBT people.
 Trained in contemporary modern dance, ballet, African dance, Hip-Hop, jazz, and dance composition, his choreographic work has been showcased most notably in New York City at such venues as the Alvin Ailey Citigroup Theater, Winter Garden at Brookfield Place, and Triskelion Arts.
 He co-founded (along with Elan Bass) Psychosomatic Dance and served as its co-Artistic Director and Resident Choreographer from 2013 to 2016.
-He was selected as an Emerging Choreographer by Ronald K. Brown of Evidence Dance to participate in the National Choreography Intensive in 2015.
-In addition, Elisa Monte and Tiffany Rea-Fisher of Elisa Monte Dance selected Dr. Lassiter to participate in their 2016 Winter CREATIVE TOOLS Choreographers Symposium.
+A major accomplishment was being selected as an Emerging Choreographer by Ronald K. Brown of Evidence Dance to participate in the National Choreography Intensive.
+Similarly, Elisa Monte and Tiffany Rea-Fisher of Elisa Monte Dance selected Dr. Lassiter to participate in their annual Winter CREATIVE TOOLS Choreographers Symposium.